paulo101977/esp32_nesemu/README.rst

 You should review and revise the sdkconfig.h file to match your specific board.
 My file is configured for a Heltec Wifi Kit with some changes:

-    * XTAL frequency set to 26 -- Serial console was going bonkers at the wrong speed until I changed this (for Heltec boards)
+    * XTAL frequency set to 26 -- Serial console was going bonkers at the wrong speed until I changed this (for Heltec boards -- others like WROVER-KIT and similar work at the default setting, 40)

     * Bluetooth and Bluedroid not enabled to save RAM (I hope?)